The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ![](https://cdn.discordapp.com/attachments/583964695266983944/891049026160574535/tmp3.png)

-Rampart and your tincture can be used before Ultima.
+Rampart and your Tincture can be used before Ultima.
 Shadow Wall can also be used prepull, but the timing is rather tight.

 Be careful about your usage of Reprisal on Tank Purges; it can inhibit LB generation and cause you to miss having LB3 post-Suppression.

 Post-Predation is a good time to use defensive cooldowns, as Ultima will do a long string of attacks.

 TBN by itself is sufficient for the Mistral Song damage during Suppression.
-Because you are guaranteed not to get the gaol, you can aid prog by banking blood and mana to dump into it.
+Because you are guaranteed not to get the Gaol, you can aid prog by banking blood and mana to dump into it.

-Decide with your cotank who is using which tank LB at Aetheric Boom; if you are using the LB1, you will need to use Delirium immediately once Ultima is targetable.
+Decide with your co-tank who is using which tank LB at Aetheric Boom; if you are using the LB1, you will need to use Delirium immediately once Ultima is targetable.

 Tank damage during primal roulette is very heavy, as Ultima will attack uninterrupted while multiple sources of damage pile on.
 You may opt to save Rampart at Aetheric Boom to use here.
 Either way, Dark Mind should be available for the second or third primal.
 Make sure the main tank gets a TBN as each primal's raidwide goes out.

 The main tank cannot be targeted by an Eruption during primal roulette, so don't be shy about standing where you need to to allow for melee positionals.

-Watch Ultima's HP; regardless of when your final burst is planned, you should use your tincture by the time the boss drops to around 15% HP to benefit from its full duration.
+Watch Ultima's HP; regardless of when your final burst is planned, you should use your Tincture by the time the boss drops to around 15% HP to benefit from its full duration.

 ## Best-in-Slot

-2.43 and 2.38 sets require a completed Resistance weapon to hit all the listed tiers.
+2.43s and 2.38 sets require a completed Resistance weapon to hit all the listed tiers.
 If you only have the second-to-last step available, take points out of Tenacity to compensate.

 #### 2.43